Frontend Security Vulnerabilities: Complete Guide with Examples and Prevention

 }

-8. π Dependency Vulnerability Scanning
+Dependency Vulnerability Scanning

 Regular dependency scanning helps identify and fix security vulnerabilities in third-party packages.
+This is crucial for maintaining a secure application as vulnerabilities are discovered frequently.

 Automated Security Scanning